 Both devices track three core signals, and understanding them is the whole game:

-• Resting Heart Rate (RHR) — your lowest heart rate during sleep.
-Lower is better cardiovascular efficiency; a rising RHR signals overtraining, illness, or poor sleep.
+- Resting Heart Rate (RHR) — your lowest heart rate during sleep.
+Lower is better cardiovascular efficiency; a rising RHR can signal overtraining, illness, or poor sleep, though a systematic review of the literature found the correlation with overtraining alone is only moderate and inconsistent — treat RHR as one signal among several, not a standalone diagnosis.

-• Sleep Architecture — the breakdown of REM, deep, and light sleep.
-Deep sleep repairs your immune system; REM consolidates memory and processes emotion.
+- Sleep Architecture — the breakdown of REM, deep, and light sleep.
+Deep sleep repairs your immune system — slow-wave sleep supports adaptive immune function — while REM consolidates memory and processes emotion, a role demonstrated in sleep-and-memory research.

-Your sympathetic branch (fight-or-flight) raises heart rate and suppresses HRV; your parasympathetic branch (rest-and-digest) does the reverse.
+Your sympathetic branch (fight-or-flight) raises heart rate and suppresses HRV; your parasympathetic branch (rest-and-digest) does the reverse — a relationship documented in the HRV physiology literature.
 Wearables don’t measure stress directly — they measure its physiological fingerprint.

 Whoop: the strain-and-recovery model

 Whoop is built for performance optimization.
-It’s worn on the wrist as a fabric band and reads continuous heart rate via photoplethysmography (PPG), the same light-sensor technology as other wearables — though Whoop claims a 100Hz+ sampling rate for higher precision.
+It’s worn on the wrist as a fabric band and reads continuous heart rate via photoplethysmography (PPG), the same light-sensor technology as other wearables.
+Whoop markets high-frequency sampling, but sampling rate alone doesn’t settle accuracy — in a 2025 head-to-head against chest-strap ECG, the Oura rings agreed more closely with the reference than the Whoop strap did.
 Its three core metrics:

 Oura: the sleep-and-lifestyle model

-Oura is a ring worn on the finger, using the same PPG sensor technology as Whoop in a different form factor — less visible, charging every 3–4 days instead of daily, and tilted toward sleep and lifestyle over moment-to-moment strain.
+Oura is a ring worn on the finger, using the same PPG sensor technology as Whoop in a different form factor — less visible, rated for up to 8 days per charge, with no display of its own (everything lives in the app), and tilted toward sleep and lifestyle over moment-to-moment strain.
 Its core metrics:

 Whoop vs Oura: the direct comparison table